0x4447/0x4447-product-sftp-office-single/README.md

 # Monitoring

-To provide you with a clear insight into the resources that are available to you, we built a detailed dashboard that graphically shows exactly what's happening in your EC2 instance and container.
+To provide you with a clear insight into the resources that are available to you, we built a detailed dashboard that graphically shows exactly what's happening in your EC2 instance and EFS.
 In addition, it will set alarms to let you know when key aspects of the deployment are acting out, and the EC2 will push logs to CloudWatch to give you a detailed view of the instance's insides without the need for SSH inside the machine.

 ## Dashboard